-In Stage 1, the Committee will assess eligible nominations against the assessment criteria and compare them to other eligible nominations.
+In Stage 1, the Committee will assess eligible nominations against the assessment criteria for each prize and compare them to other eligible nominations.
 Nominations must score a minimum of 50 per cent against each of the assessment criteria and will be competitively ranked.
 Only the highest-ranking nominations will be invited to Stage 2.